 Devastating wonder and awe—two vital emotions not only for creativity and productivity but health, wellbeing, longevity and healthy relationships—cynicism leaves us incapacitated to discover our divine purpose.

-The architect of wonder, Jesus embodied its very nature, embracing the fullness of its mystery—inspiring wonder everywhere He went.
+The architect of wonder, Jesus embodies its very nature.
+Embracing the fullness of its mystery, He inspired wonder everywhere He went.

 “As soon as all the people saw Jesus, they were overwhelmed with wonder and ran to greet him,” Mark 9:15.

-Wonder and awe are essential in discovering our purpose in Christ, and He is keenly aware of their enemies—distraction, cynicism, and the stories we tell ourselves.
+Jesus championed wonder and awe wherever He went, for He knew they play an essential role in discovery and destiny.
+He is also keenly aware of their enemies—distraction, cynicism, and the stories we tell ourselves.

 Distraction is the enemy of destiny.

-We can’t forget we have a cunning, strategic enemy inviting us, through distraction, into deception.
+We can’t forget we have a cunning, strategic enemy luring us, through distraction, into deception.

 The enemy will claim our conscience, then crucify it.